lynn-w-b/egg-hunt-repository/README.md

 ## Task
--Set up new Github repo and add create all required files -Create basic html structure
+-Set up new Github repo and add create all required files -Select images and background for use in game

+-Create basic html structure
 -Create basic css styling for html pages (not including timer and gameboard)